 - It is a secure way to find out the senders and receivers in the network.

 - A MAC address bears six outlets.
-The first three octets from the group of eight bits are Organizationally Unique Identifier (OUI).
-At the same time, the last three pairs of digits are specific to the device and are known as NIC specific.
+The first three octets from the group of eight bits are Organizationally Unique Identifiers (OUI).
+At the same time, the last three pairs of digits are specific to the device and are known as NIC-specific.

 - The three octets bear 8 bits such as a0, a1, a2, a3,a4,a5,a6 and a7.

-- MAC addresses come in two crucial types - Universally Administered Address and Locally Administered Address.
+- MAC addresses come in two crucial types - Universally Administered Addresses and Locally Administered Addresses.

 - The Universally Administered Address is the most used in networks.

 - Two other subdivisions are Unicast and Multicast based on the number of receiving nodes or cards.